-In this period of lockdown how are you delivering these bespoke training programmes to our sailors?
+During the last period of lockdown how did you deliver these bespoke training programmes to our sailors?

-All our athletes are training remotely.
-They all have their own individual set-ups with varying levels of equipment.
-Some have full training set-ups with weights and Olympic lifting racks, others are working with home-made cables and TRXs.
-We have therefore created a resource bank for our athletes to ensure they are working on strength training programmes but within the availability of equipment that they have.
+All our athletes were training remotely.
+They all had their own individual set-ups with varying levels of equipment.
+Some had full training set-ups with weights and Olympic lifting racks, others worked with home-made cables and TRXs.
+We therefore created a resource bank for our athletes to ensure they are working on strength training programmes but within the availability of equipment that they have.

-From then on it’s all about regular communication.
-We have weekly meetings where we discuss everything from what we are planning to do next week to reflecting on what we did this week through to how long this training block is and when we are going to ‘de-load’.
+From then on it was all about regular communication.
+We had weekly meetings where we discussed everything from what we are planning to do next week to reflecting on what we did this week through to how long this training block is and when we are going to ‘de-load’.
 Outside of those weekly meetings we keep in regular contact with all our sailors through our online communication platforms.

 We also have an AMS, an Athlete Monitoring System.
 This allows us to constantly monitor all the physiological data coming from the sailors straight into our platform.
 We can see everything from how long they are training for and what power they are generating through to their heart-rate and training stress.
 This enables us to monitor whether the sailors are developing, maintaining or plateauing and when they need to rest.

-The combination of our bespoke training programmes, the AMS and our online communication platforms means that other than some limitations on equipment and the fact that the sailors don’t come into work, the lockdown has not changed that much.
-We are still completing the same amount of training as we typically would when we are not sailing.
+The combination of our bespoke training programmes, the AMS and our online communication platforms meant that other than some limitations on equipment and the fact that the sailors could'nt come into work, the lockdown did not change our programme that much.
+We were still completing the same amount of training as we typically would when we are not sailing.